This primer explains the ins and outs of Amazon Advertising, from the different ad types to best practices and more.

 - A breakdown of Amazon Advertising

-- How to set up your ads for success on Amazon
+- Ways to set up your Amazon ads for success

 What is Amazon Advertising?

-Amazon Advertising (formerly known as Amazon Media Group, Amazon Marketing Services, and Amazon Ad Platform) may seem daunting at first.
-But know that if you’ve launched a website or are familiar with social media for businesses, you’ll probably catch on quickly.
-The moving parts are different, but the way they interact will probably seem familiar.
+Getting started with Amazon Advertising (formerly known as Amazon Media Group, Amazon Marketing Services, and Amazon Ad Platform) may seem daunting at first.
+But if you’ve launched a website, paid ads, or are familiar with social media for businesses, you’ll probably catch on quickly.

 How Amazon ads can benefit your brand